sushantkumar31/myAIML/README.md

   - `skew_correction.png`
   - `student_report.png`

-- The notebooks are intended for learning core ML concepts and applying them directly with NumPy, Pandas, Matplotlib, and Seaborn.
+- The notebooks are intended for learning core ML concepts and applying them directly with NumPy, Pandas, Matplotlib, and Seaborn